-15+ Fun Things To Do With Kids In Perth This Spring School Holidays
+15+ Fun Things To Do With Kids In Perth This Summer School Holidays

-Perth’s spring school holidays are right around the corner, which means one thing: endless energy, curious questions, and the constant hum of “I’m bored” echoing through your house.
+Perth’s summer school holidays are right around the corner, which means one thing: endless energy, curious questions, and the constant hum of “I’m bored” echoing through your house.

-But there's no need to panic just yet.
-I’ve rounded up the best ways to keep kids entertained (and parents sane) this September, with activities that spark imagination, get them moving, and maybe even teach them a thing or two, without anyone needing to beg for screen time.
+Well, no need to panic just yet, because I’ve rounded up the best ways to keep kids entertained (and parents sane) over December and January, with activities that spark imagination, get them moving, and maybe even teach them a thing or two, without anyone needing to beg for screen time.

 Buckle up, because these school holidays are about to get seriously fun.